 Our Privacy Notice must be read together with any other legal notices or terms and conditions provided or made available to you on other pages of our Websites or when you download one of our apps.

 As CMS is an international legal practice, operating from multiple jurisdictions, various country-specific requirements may apply to your use of our Websites.
 You can view country-specific privacy information as part of this Privacy Notice below.

-The types of information that we may collect from you, depending on how you use our Websites include:
+The types of information that we may collect from you, depending on how you use our Websites is:

-e. any other information that you choose to provide to us when filling out a contact form on our Websites;
+- any information that you choose to provide to us when filling out a contact form on our Websites;

 2. How we use your Personal Information

 Law-Now/RegZone - if you choose to subscribe to the Law-Now and/or RegZone portal(s), we use Personal Information that you provide during the subscription process to set-up and maintain your Law-Now/RegZone account and to send you relevant Law-Now/RegZone content by email.
 This will consist of information on legal and business issues that are relevant to your preferences.
 We will also tell you about our events and seminars.
 Within RegZone, you have the option to receive invitations to our events.
 If you want to receive such invitations you can let us know by ticking the relevant box on the subscription form.